tc39/notes/es7/2016-09/sept-28.md

 YK: Why care if esm can or cannot see cjs

-BF: We want a single module system that can be used for ES
+BFS: We want a single module system that can be used for ES

 I'm unable to type fast enough to keep up with this.
 Its hard to tease out the point when people start and stop statements mid-statement.